Jamail-Chachere/Creating-Active-Directory-Systems/README.md

 <img src="https://i.imgur.com/BJuFSdZ.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />
+  Now we ping the Domain Controller (DC) from the Client.
+We recieved the message "Request timed out" so the ping failed. <br/>
+  We now have to change firewall settings to get it working. :  <br/>

 <img src="https://i.imgur.com/tutbNMV.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />
 <br />
+  In the domain controller we go to the firewall settings and enable all of the ICMPv4 options. :  <br/>

 <img src="https://i.imgur.com/1wv1jJB.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 <br />